psagun/Rent-Predictor/project_findings.md

 ```
 (a) What outliers present issues for your analysis?
 How have you chosen to handle them?
 Why?

-    The outliers which had the most effect on the model were square feet and rent, since they were strongly
+    The outliers which had the most effect on the model were square feet, floor count, bathroom and rent, since
-    correlated.
-We handled them by normalizing the dataset and exlcuding the top five percent of rents and
+    they were strongly correlated.
+We handled them by visualizing the data and droping the highest values outside
+    a certain range.
+Some missing values were not filled in but treated a outliers and thus dropped.
+This seemed
-    square footage.
-This seemed to be the best way of ensuring that only the problemtic data points were
+    to be the best way of ensuring that only the problemtic data points were removed without affecting the
-    removed without affecting the overall distribution.
+    overall distribution.

 (b) To what extent do missing values pose a challenge for your analysis?
 How have you chosen to
 handle them?
 Why?